ivanp7/autoconfig-scripts/README.md

 4. `extras`: additional information and resources

-# Rules of application of scripts in `content` directory
+# Rules of application of scripts

 1. all scripts are to be run as root